DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 UUID values of the base bags pointed by the deposits are stored in this column.

-In the instructions.csv file, the list of uuid values in the `BASE_REVISON` column must have the same value if they belong to the same dataset, or only one uuid should be provided for one dataset which has to be located at the first row each time a new dataset info is added.
+In the instructions.csv file, the list of uuid values in the `BASE_REVISON` column must have the same value if they belong to the same deposit, or only one uuid should be provided for one deposit which has to be located at the first row each time a new deposit info is added.